gchalard/inetdoc-api/README.md

 ## Cloud-init integration

-When you want to seed a virtual machien configuration at first boot, **cloud-init** is a convenient tool.
+When you want to set up a virtual machine configuration, **Cloud-init** is a useful tool.
-In our case, seeding configuration is provided by the YAML declaration file starting with the `cloud-init:` keyword.
+In our case, the configuration is set up using the YAML declaration file starting with the `cloud-init:` keyword.

-An sample example is provided in the `templates` directory.
-See [cloud-init-lab.yaml](templates/cloud-init-lab.yaml).
+You can find an example in the `templates` directory (see [cloud-init-lab.yaml] (templates/cloud-init-lab.yaml)).
+The `lab-startup.py` script will build a `seed.img` file containing the cloud-init configuration declared in the YAML file.
+The `seed.img` file will be attached to the virtual machine as a supplemental disk.

 ### Cloud-init features